Scottish Fold Cat Grooming

 Polycystic kidney disease (PKD) is an autosomal dominant genetic condition particularly relevant to Scottish Fold cats.
 The PKD1 gene mutation can be identified through DNA testing, allowing breeders to screen and make informed breeding decisions.
 Responsible Scottish Fold breeders test all breeding cats and provide PKD-negative documentation.
 Ultrasound screening can detect renal cysts as early as 10 months of age, though smaller cysts may not be visible until later.
 The disease progresses gradually, with renal function declining as cysts enlarge over years.
 Regular monitoring of kidney values (BUN, creatinine, SDMA) and blood pressure helps guide management in affected cats.

-What are the most important considerations for scottish fold cat grooming guide?
+What are the most important considerations for scottish fold cat grooming health and comfort?